 This module addresses key dramaturgical terms, introduces you to a range of dramatic approaches and centres on three case studies.
 It is taught in collaboration with MRes Playwriting.

-This module takes the form of a placement with a local or regional company.
-Our partners include the BE Festival, Birmingham REP, Stans Cafe, Theatre Absolute, the New Vic, and Talking Birds.
+This module takes the form of an assistantship placement with a local or regional company.
+Our partners include the BE Festival, Birmingham REP, Stan's Cafe, Theatre Absolute, the New Vic, and Talking Birds.
 Students are also able to negotiate their own placements, either in the UK or abroad, and a small bursary is available to support this.

 The Dissertation Portfolio represents the culmination of the year’s work in practical and theoretical approaches to the creation and/or facilitation of live performance.
 The Portfolio will comprise a short, focused creative practice project and an extended piece of writing.
 Each piece of work is weighted equally in the final assessment of this module, and they will be developed, undertaken, and examined together.